 Reasonable and Other Accommodations

-There may be employees who have concerns about returning to work in-person due to their own medical issues that may put them at higher risk, being age 65 or older, health issues of family members in the household, or caregiving challenges.
-Employees who are requesting an accommodation due to their own illness should request a reasonable accommodation as outlined on the RFCUNY website.
-Employees who have concerns about returning to work in-person for non-disability reasons (i.e., childcare, health of others in their household), flexible scheduling and remote work arrangements are encouraged to the extent possible.
-Other options, such as FMLA leaves, leaves of absence, or use of annual leave, may also be available.
+There may be employees who have concerns about returning to work in-person due to their own medical issues that may put them at higher risk, or other accommodations (i.e, childcare, health of others in their household).
+RF Field Employees who are requesting an accommodation due to their own illness should request a reasonable accommodation as outlined on the RFCUNY website.
+Employees who have concerns about returning to work in-person for non-medical reasons, also known as general accommodation requests, should refer to their CUNY campus and/or their local workplace guidelines, on this topic.
+In cases where a general accommodation is not approved, other options such as FMLA leave, leaves of absence, or use of annual leave, may also be available.

-The manager, in consultation with RFCUNY HR, will review each situation on a case-by-case basis and in accordance with applicable federal, state and local law.
+Accommodation requests will be reviewed by the program manager, in consultation with RFCUNY HR, on a case-by-case basis and in accordance with applicable federal, state and local law.